stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 ### 1. `cellranger-analysis` module (description="Pipeline for running and summarizing Cell Ranger count for single or multiple libraries.", required=True)

+- CellRanger-arc count
-Sequencing read alignments of snATAC-seq and snMultiome-seq: To process sequenced snATAC-seq and snMutiome-seq data, we used the CellRanger-atac count (v.2.0, 10x Genomics) and CellRanger-arc count (v.2.0, 10x Genomics) pipelines, respectively.
+  > Sequencing read alignments of snATAC-seq and snMultiome-seq: To process sequenced snATAC-seq and snMutiome-seq data, we used the CellRanger-atac count (v.2.0, 10x Genomics) and CellRanger-arc count (v.2.0, 10x Genomics) pipelines, respectively.

 ### 2. `upstream-analysis` module (description="Pipeline for estimating QC metrics and filtering low quality cells.", required=True)